JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 NPCS:

-Alicia: The sweetest klutz; A pink-haired doofus who lives with her best friend Laura.
+Alicia: The sweetest klutz; A social butterfly.
+Pink-haired doofus who lives with her best friend Laura.
 She is madly in love with Laura, and everyone knows it at this point.
 People tend to point out how Laura's relationship to Alicia seems malicious or abusive, considering Laura teases Alicia's feelings constantly yet is committed to a 7 years relationship with her soon to be husband, Raphael.
 Anxious Attachment.
 She runs the Consumables shop.
 Her quests all revolve about pleasing Laura somehow - she's desperate for her affection.
 One of the quests involves the player rescuing her from the dungeon - she joins as a Guest party member.
 She can die, and, while the game won't end, this is permanent for the game.
 It's not difficult for the player to avoid her death, usually, requiring some effort for them to see this play out.

 Laura: A beautiful, tall blonde woman.
-She's very flirty and touchy with everyone.
+She's very flirty and touchy with everyone, despite being an introvert who enjoys her alone time.
 She loves having a good time, but is very down to earth and no-nonsense as well.
 Out of her many skills, she's a goldsmith - her quests sometimes reward rare accessories, and when she's in charge of Alicia's shop you can buy some unique accessories from her as well.
 Sometimes she's in charge of Alicia's shop - they live together part of the time.
 Her quests are very pragmatic - except one, that requires slaying a rare undead mob for his golden ring, which she will use to craft a wedding ring for her fiancee Raphael.
 CPTSD.
 She's often out of town with Raphael.
+She's often out of town into the dungeon; She's also a Summoner.

 ????: Runs the Weapons and Armor shop.
 A stub.